 For autistic students, we’re able to provide a consistent mentor during your time at Kent.
 Your mentor can help with time management, organising and planning work, and personal issues such as social anxiety.

-Educational Support Assistants (ESAs) provide one to one support in lectures and seminars, additional library-based support, or accessibility assistance.
+Learning Support Assistants (LSAs) provide one to one support in lectures and seminars, additional library-based support, or accessibility assistance.